How Do Children Feel About Being Adopted?

 A 2012 study from the Evan B. Donaldson Adoption Institute titled “Openness in Adoption” reports that only 5 percent of today’s adoptions are closed, and the remaining 95 percent are open or semi-open adoptions.
 The study also cites benefits for adopted children who have continued contact with and access to their birth parents after they are adopted.

 Contact with birth families allows adopted children to maintain access to medical, genealogical and family histories.
 Youth in open adoptions also have a better understanding of the meaning of adoption and more active communication about adoption with their adoptive parents.

 Adopted teens who had open and semi-open adoptions described a range of benefits including:

 The happiness of adopted children can be linked to the healthy development of their identity.
-Children growing up adopted who feel secure in their relationship with their adoptive family and can also come to terms with their adoption/birth parents are able to lead happy, healthy and well-adjusted lives.
+Children being adopted and growing up adopted who feel secure in their relationship with their adoptive family and can also come to terms with their adoption are able to lead happy, healthy and well-adjusted lives.
 American Adoptions screens and selects our adoptive families to ensure adopted children will be raised in safe homes with attentive parents who can provide opportunities for their children.

 For more information about what it’s like being adopted, contact one of our Adoption Specialists at 1-800-ADOPTION, or contact us today for free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.